Virginia Center for Civil War Studies

 This year’s theme is “Civil War Duos.”
 The Civil War era fundamentally transformed human connections—from friendships and marriages to political alliances—bringing some Americans together into productive new relationships while driving existing partnerships apart.
 This year our speakers will explore an array of different partnerships that took new forms amid the challenges of slavery, sectional conflict, and war.

-You can also join us for an optional two-night field trip.
+You can also join us for our annual Spring Campaign — an optional two-night field trip.
 From our base in Frederick, Maryland, we’ll take a custom guided tour of the storied battleground of Gettysburg, focusing on the critical military decisions that made July 1863 go down in history.
 We’ll also explore the National Museum of Civil War Medicine and the Monocacy Battlefield, where Jubal Early’s Confederates threatened to break through to Washington, DC, in July 1864.

 Free webinar — Playing at War